stephenslab/ebnm/README.md

 "unimodal_nonpositive":
 The family of unimodal distributions with support constrained to be less than the mode.

+"generalized_binary":
+The family of mixtures where one component is a point mass at zero and the other is a truncated normal distribution with lower bound zero and nonzero mode.

 "npmle":
 The family of all distributions.